Books made by hand

 by Cathleen A. Baker, a massive biography of the great papermaker, paper historian, and Renaissance book artist Dard Hunter, 2000.
 Edition of 150 copies signed by the author.

 7 x 11"; 368 pages.
 Two volumes housed in a cloth-covered clamshell box.
 Quarter-bound in leather with printed pattern papers created from a single leaf & stem punch cut by the author.
 Master engraver John DePol cut the Hunter portrait in wood.
 Michael and Winifred Bixler cast the types.
 Kathryn and Howard Clark and Travis Becker made the paper.
 Dard Hunter III made the end sheets using his grandfather's Bull's Head & Branch watermarked mould.
 This book is designed and printed by Steve Miller and letterpress printed by Miller and Cathleen Baker.
 The plate volume was printed by Meriden-Stinehour.
 Both the text and the plate volumes bound by Gray Parrot.
 Box by Judi Conant.
 Includes an index, a descriptive bibliography (271-286) and bibliographical references (296-320).
-124 black-and-white and color illustrations of Dard Hunter’s work reproduced in second volume. $1,800
+124 black-and-white and color illustrations of Dard Hunter’s work reproduced in the second volume. $1,800

-Poem chapbook by T Begley & Olga Broumas, with a dramatic illustration by Pinkney Herbert, 1995. nfs
+Poem chapbook by T Begley & Olga Broumas, with a dramatic charcoal illustration by Pinkney Herbert, 1995. nfs

 by Howell Raines.
 An e ssay, with drawings by Christopher McAfee and calligraphy by Glen Epstein.
 5 3/4 x 9 3/4”.
 19p.
 95 copies.
 1994. $65